Bone plates are used in internal fixation of fractures. The plate is fixed to the bone by application of screws on both sides of the fracture.

 The LCDCP has a fluted under surface and minimizes the plate bone contact.

-Locking compression plate is called so because it has screws with threaded heads which lock themselves when inserted to threaded plate holes, thus locking the screw with plate.
+Locking compression plate is called so because it has got screws with threaded heads which lock themselves when inserted to threaded plate holes, thus locking the screw with the plate.

 The plate also has the conventional holes and can be used as conventional plate system.